 We award more graduate degrees than any other public Colorado institution―nearly one third of all graduate degrees in the state (FY2010-11).

 More than $421 million in sponsored research (FY2010-11)

 - 71% live in Colorado

 Location: Downtown Denver (Speer Boulevard and Larimer Street)

-The Denver Campus awards more graduate degrees than any other institution in Colorado (1,818 in FY2011-12).
+The Denver Campus awards more master's degrees than any other public institution in Colorado (1,725 in FY2012-13).

 Average entering ACT score: